pmcculler/sd-dynamic-javascript/README.md

 ![](assets/example_basic/result.png)

-You don't need to separate this into separate lines like I did.
+You don't need to separate this into separate lines and use braces like I did.

 ![](assets/example_no_braces/command.png)

 ![](assets/example_no_braces/result.png)

-I just like the braces :shrug:
+I just like the braces and such :shrug:

 ### Javascript Functions